 Well, here was all the details of mixing consoles.
-Hope you’ve learned something valuable in this article.
+Hope you’ve learned something valuable from this article.

-Mixing consoles are an integral part of audio recording and live audio and have been using for decades.
-So, to get a better output to consider buying one for your studio. it helped me and will also help improve your mixes.
+Mixing consoles are an integral part of audio recording and live audio and have been used for decades.
+So, to get a better output consider buying one for your studio.
+It helped me and will also help improve your mixes.

-If you have any question comment below and I will be happy to answer your questions.
+If you have any questions comment below and I will be happy to answer your questions.